self-host/self-host/docs/presentations/first_few_steps.md

 ---

-6. Scroll down below the response example.
+6. Scroll down to the response section.
 As you can see, we got nothing more than an HTTP 201 (Created) response from the server.
 This response means that everything is OK and that the server stored the data in the database.

 7. Let's scroll back up and click on the blue `Execute` button again.